 - IDENTITY: Respect everyone’s identity and background, including pronouns and names.
 Do not assume anyone’s gender identity, sexual preference, survivor status, economic status, immigration or documentation status, background, health, etc. During BLFI and caucus spaces, white people move back and give space for POC to lead, and step out of certain reflection spaces entirely.
 Do not take the more comfortable seating spaces if you are living without disabilities or pain and do not use ableist language.

 - CONSENT: Respect everyone’s emotional boundaries.
 Check in before discussing topics that may be triggering (e.g. sexual abuse, racism, suicide).
 Respect people’s physical boundaries.
 Always get explicit verbal consent before touching someone.
 Non-observation.
 Do not observe programs or photograph people without consent.

-- Alcohol is permitted only during pre approved special events, and is otherwise not used in common spaces.
+- PRESENCE: Please show up, on time, fully present, and ready to give and receive.
+Alcohol is permitted only during pre approved special events, and is otherwise not used in common spaces.

 - LISTENING: Actively participate.
 Actively listen.
 Silence is okay.
 Do not assume silence is agreement.
 Embrace “ragged thoughts.”
 Be open and respect different opinions, experiences, and learning styles.
 Practice “both/and” thinking.
 Ask questions before assuming.
 The best way to understand the choices, actions, or intentions of one another is by asking.

 - SHARING: Share knowledge and skills with our community.
 No one knows everything.
 Together we know a lot.
 “Take space, make space” for all to participate.
 Be aware of your prejudices and privileges and allow space for all voices.
 Practice self-focus language.
 Use “I statements.”
 Expect and accept non-closure.
 Confidentiality– What’s said here stays here, what’s learned here leaves here.